wangziqi2013/wangziqi2013.github.io/_posts/2021-10-14-arch-implications.markdown

 The paper argues that it is not because shorter functions are written in a way that is hard to predict, but because it takes a while to train the branch predictor, and the predictor fails to reach a stable state before the function completes in the case of short functions.
+Besides, for shorter functions, the number of instruction for initializing the container and language runtime is also relatively larger, which also aggravates the problem.
+The paper suggests that future processors should either be equipped with predictors that take less time to train, or make the predictor context part of the program context.